-If you’re searching for the perfect Christmas gift for a sports-obsessed kid, the hard part’s already over.
-While many parents try to make screen time more active or beg children to go outside, your biggest worry is how to coax them into a bath.
-The best sports gifts for boys and girls this season fuel the obsession, funneling desire into action and possibly a deep playoff run.
+Summer is here, and if you’re searching for the perfect sports gifts for the active kid, you’re the envy of many parents.
+While others have to place constraints on screen time or beg children to go outside, your biggest worry is tending skinned knees and coaxing them into a bath.
+The best sports gifts for boys and girls this season fuel the obsession, funneling desire into action and possibly a deep playoff run while exposing them to fresh air and brilliant sun.
 From punching bags and pitching machines to soccer goals and hockey-puck flingers, this list contains sports gifts for kids of all disciplines — and families who just want to bond over some healthy competition.
-Whether you’ve got a Black Mamba Jr. or a Megan-Rapinoe-in-training, we’ve got what they need to develop a Beast Mode against the competition.
+Whether you’ve got a Black Mamba Jr., a Megan-Rapinoe-in-training, or a young angler who just needs a hook to set, we’ve got what they need to develop a Beast Mode against the competition.

 Train the next Great One to go top shelf and five-hole with this target by Bauer.
 Stretch it over your child's hockey net and he or she can develop the technique with ball or puck to score at will.
 It's made from 18,000-denier reinforced polyester and a PVC backing to withstand those near-misses.

 While not nearly regulation, this portable hoop is perfect for those practice-after-practices in the driveway or cul-de-sac.
 Its smaller 52-inch acrylic backboard is much easier to store away, and it's shatterproof in case your kid pulls the whole thing over (however unlikely, thanks to the water-filled base).
 For younger children or particularly ambitious dunk contests, its height can be adjusted from 10 feet down to 7.5.